Nauru: Transport

 The island is solely served by Nauru International Airport.
 Passenger service is provided by Nauru Airlines.
 Flights operate four days a week to Brisbane, Australia, with limited service to other destinations including Nadi (Fiji) and Bonriki (Kiribati).

-The island has about 30 km (18 miles) of road, and it has about 4 km of railway that was built for mining use a century ago.
+The island has about 30 km of road, and it has about 4 km of railway that was built for mining use a century ago.
 Nauru is accessible by sea via the Nauru International Port.
 The modernization and expansion project of the former Aiwo Boat Harbor was expected to be completed in 2021 but has been delayed due to technical and logistics issues caused by the COVID-19 pandemic.

 Food, farming, and diet

 Plants and farming

-Historically, Indigenous Nauruans kept household gardens that provided much of the food that they needed through subsistence farming, with the most common food plants including coconuts, breadfruit, bananas, pandanus, papaya, and guavas.
+Historically, Nauruans kept household gardens that provided much of the food that they needed through subsistence farming, with the most common food plants including coconuts, breadfruit, bananas, pandanus, papaya, and guavas.

 Because of the large immigrant population that worked in the phosphate mines, many types of fruits and vegetables were grown that were staples in those countries as well.
 The soil in Nauru was very rich on what citizens call the "Topside", the raised phosphate plateau where the phosphate is mined from, and it was extremely fertile.
 However, the area where most Nauruans live now, on the coastal ring on the island that has not been mined, the soil quality is among the poorest in the world, as it is shallow, alkaline, and has the coarse texture of the coral that surrounds it.
 In 2011, just 13% of households maintained a garden or were involved in growing crops.

 Most of the soil that was on Nauru is now gone because of phosphate-mining activities, leaving people to import the soil that they need.
 Ethnobotanical studies have indicated that the reduction in the types of plants that can be grown due to phosphate mining has significantly affected the connection that Indigenous Nauruans feel to the land, as plants are a large part of their cultural identity and have many uses in their lives, with each plant having an average of seven uses in Pacific Island cultures.